David Eppstein

 David Arthur Eppstein (born 1963) is an American computer scientist and mathematician.
-He is a Distinguished Professor of computer science at the University of California, Irvine.
+He is a distinguished professor of computer science at the University of California, Irvine.
 He is known for his work in computational geometry, graph algorithms, and recreational mathematics.
 In 2011, he was named an ACM Fellow.

 Biography

-Born in Windsor, England, in 1963, Eppstein received a B.S. in Mathematics from Stanford University in 1984, and later an M.S.
+Born in Windsor, England, in 1963, Eppstein received a B.S. in mathematics from Stanford University in 1984, and later an M.S.
 (1985) and Ph.D.
 (1989) in computer science from Columbia University, after which he took a postdoctoral position at Xerox's Palo Alto Research Center.
 He joined the UC Irvine faculty in 1990, and was co-chair of the Computer Science Department there from 2002 to 2005.
 In 2014, he was named a Chancellor's Professor.
 In October 2017, Eppstein was one of 396 members elected as fellows of the American Association for the Advancement of Science.

-Eppstein is also an amateur digital photographer as well as a Wikipedia editor and administrator with over 190,000 edits.
+Eppstein is an amateur digital photographer.
+He is also a Wikipedia editor and administrator with over 200,000 edits.